jguyomard/slackbot-links/README.md

 # Slackbot Links

 Do you use Slack?
 Do you share links with your co-workers?
-SlackBot-Links store all theses urls, enrich them with metadata, and expose them with a REST API.
+SlackBot-Links store all theses urls, enrich them with metadata, and expose them through a REST API.
 You can now find shared urls by searching in their title, content, author name...

 ## Get Started